-All types of human stem cells, as defined in the Stem Cell Act: The Stem Cell Act defines eligible human stem cells as follows: human cell that has the ability to: (1) divide indefinitely; (2) give rise to many other types of specialized cells; and (3) give rise to new stem cells with identical potential.
+All research funded by the MSCRF must involve human stem cells.
+Animal cells may be used to supplement studies with human stem cells.
+The Stem Cell Act defines eligible human stem cells as follows: human cell that has the ability to: (1) divide indefinitely; (2) give rise to many other types of specialized cells; and (3) give rise to new stem cells with identical potential.

 Under this RFA, MSCRF Grant Award funds may be used for the following direct costs, commensurate with the time dedicated solely to the proposed research:

 GrantWatch ID#: 164124

 Max amount per Award is $345,000.

 Maximum of 2 years duration.
 Because the nature and scope of the proposed research will vary from Application to Application, the size and duration of Awards may also vary.